 It’s another reason why you need to frequently check the ingredients label of the brands you do buy unless you personally know the owner and are in contact with them on occasion.
 Otherwise, you are at risk for The Big Fast One.

 Big Food loves to pull The Big Fast One on the consumer.
-It is a favored marketing technique which explains why so many little organic food companies have been gobbled up over the past 10 years and continue to be acquired at a rapid rate.
+It is a favored marketing technique that explains why so many little organic food companies have been gobbled up over the past 10 years and continue to be acquired at a rapid rate.